alikhorrami1998/Siesta-5.2.2/README.md

 This will automatically:

 - Install required packages
 - Download SIESTA 5.2.2
 - Configure the build using MPI and other optional components
 - Compile with all available cores
 - Install SIESTA system-wide

+📥 Download
+To install WSL and the Ubuntu 24.04 LTS distribution, please download the required files from the Releases section of this repository.

+📁 Files included in the Release: wsl.2.5.6.0.x64.msi – Installer for installing or updating Windows Subsystem for Linux (WSL)

+CanonicalGroupLimited.Ubuntu_2404.1.68.0_neutral_._79rhkp1fndgsc.AppxBundle – Installation package for Ubuntu 24.04 (manual installation on Windows)